Big Findings: Americans Don’t Want More Military Engagement Around the World

 The findings are clear that Americans are tired of sending troops into harm’s way when there is no clear justification.

-CVA and VoteVets have recently joined forces to make those voices heard, letting lawmakers know that it’s time to rethink our foreign policy efforts and protect servicemembers from continued danger.
+CVA and VoteVets have recently joined forces to make those voices heard — and you can join us, by letting lawmakers know that it’s time to rethink our foreign policy efforts and protect servicemembers from continued danger.